PetrValenta92/ordering-app/README.md

 - View a menu of available food items
 - Add food items to a cart
 - Remove food items from the cart
-- Place an order and receive an confirmation message
+- Place an order
+- Fill the credit/debit card information in
+- Receive the confirmation message

 ### How to use the app